Learn How to Reduce Christmas Stress

 Many of us do what we do during the holiday season just because we always have, turning the entire month of December into a mad whirl of non-stop Christmas preparations and activities.
 If the things on your list that you have to do outnumber the things that you want to do, it's time to make your list more manageable by eliminating some of these holiday activities.

 Do you really need to spend hours writing and sending Christmas cards, for instance, or hours making hundreds of chocolate balls?
-By all means, do if you enjoy these activities, but if you don't, give yourself more time to do the things you enjoy by cutting them from your list.
+By all means do if you enjoy these activities, but if you don't, give yourself more time to do the things you enjoy by cutting them from your list.
+Each item you eliminate from your list will give you more time to do what needs to be done.
+Even better, take the time you would have spent doing what you've crossed off to do something stress-relieving, such as just sitting down by a cozy fire enjoying some Christmas music or touring the Christmas lights in your neighborhood.

 Get an Early Start